Dental Crowns –All you need to know

 - Stainless steel: Steel is used to make a temporary crown.
 It is used to protect the tooth while a permanent crown is being made from another material.
 It is usually used for babies or children where a steel crown is placed over a primary tooth that’s been prepared to fit it.
 Stainless steel crowns are used for children’s teeth because they don’t require multiple dental visits to put in place, so they are more cost-effective.

 - Gold alloy: Gold alloy is not a popular choice because of the high price and lower aesthetic value, but these crowns provide durability that is surpassed by none.
 That is why they are fitted into people with a strong bite or people with grinding or clenching habits.
 They are used for crowns placed on the back teeth because of their durability and because the back teeth are less visible.
 Gold crowns tend to offer greater longevity and require less preparation than porcelain and porcelain-fused-to-metal crowns as they do not wear down easily from the continuous chewing and grinding of food.

 How is a crown placed on a tooth?

 The first step is to numb the teeth for the procedure.
 If the crown is being placed after a root canal treatment or over a fractured tooth, then a filling is placed to restore part of the tooth so that the crown can hold onto something.
 Then the tooth is shaved to a bare minimum to make room for the crown.

 At this point, your dentist will take an impression of the prepared tooth with a digital scanner.
-Usually your bite prints and also the tooth’s impression are recorded to produce a crown that is similar to the surrounding teeth.
-A temporary crown is provided to protect the teeth while the permanent crown in being prepared.
+Usually, your bite prints and also the tooth’s impression is recorded to produce a crown that is similar to the surrounding teeth.
+A temporary crown is provided to protect the teeth while the permanent crown is being prepared.
 This temporary crown is cemented with temporary cement so that it can come off easily once the permanent crown is ready.
-After a few weeks the patient is asked to return for a second sitting where the permanent crown is placed over the damaged tooth.
+After a few weeks, the patient is asked to return for a second sitting where the permanent crown is placed over the damaged tooth.